CT-Data-Haven/ctdoh/notebooks/hh_desiring_housing.md

 number of households in each income band if low income households should pay low income prices, right?), then count up the number of households whose costs are in each cost band and add the vacants by contract and mortgage costs.
-So how many in each income band, vs. how many in each cost band.
+So how many households in each income band, vs. how many units in each cost band.
 Seems legit?

 ## Add homeless?